magklax/node-js/README.md

 ## cipher CLI tool
+This app encodes and decodes a text by [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher)**.

 # How to install:

--   download it from the repository;
+-   download this app from the repository;
 -   run the command line and go to the directoty of app
 -   run `npm i` (or `npm install`)